Danities316/redis-porject/README.md

 # Google Book API and Redis Project

-I build this project with the intension to understand the functionality of how Redis work and to get a bit deeper into Google Books API(I love books, iam planning of build a book related app soon).
+I build this project with the intention to understand the functionality of how Redis work and to also get a bit deeper into Google Books API(I love books, iam planning of build a book related app soon).

 ## Table of contents